livewire/livewire/docs/pagination.md

 ## Basic usage

-Here's the most basic example of using pagination inside a `ShowPosts` component to only show ten posts at a time.
+Below is the most basic example of using pagination inside a `ShowPosts` component to only show ten posts at a time:

 ```php
 <?php